ILDAnaSoft/ILDbench_Hmumu/DBD/qqh250/analysis/output/Readme.md

 # How To Use
 - condor_submit doing.submit (DESY-specific)
 - Or, do `. doing.sh` (Not recommend to do this in worker node at usual working time because it takes very long time.
-Do it in midnight or create your own job submission script and submit it is much better for your colleague)
+Do it in midnight or create your own job submission script and submit it is much better for your colleague.)

 ## Step by step case
 ```